sscardapane/reprodl2021/README.md

 ### Author: [OfficiallyDAC](https://github.com/OfficiallyDAC)
 [[Official reprodl website](https://www.sscardapane.it/teaching/reproducibledl/)]

+> :warning: **extra** branches implement additional exercises created by the students of the course to explore additional libraries and functionalities.
+They can be read independently from the main branches.
+Refer to the original authors for more information.

 ## Goals

 - [ ] Add [Optuna](https://optuna.readthedocs.io/en/latest/installation.html) support for hyperparameters fine-tuning in combination with PyTorch Lightning.